apache/trafficcontrol/blueprints/delivery.service.tls.versions.md

 The reason for this is best understood by first understanding what `null` means for this field.
-If `tlsVersions` is `null`, it means that no TLS version restrictions in place; the behavior is the same as today without the field, all TLS versions are implicitly supported.
+If `tlsVersions` is `null`, it means that no TLS version restrictions are in place; the behavior is the same as today without the field, all TLS versions are implicitly supported.

 An empty array would seem to signify that no TLS versions are supported, which is an invalid configuration because then HTTPS content cannot be served - and